Skip to main content

 • the vessel is in New Zealand for a maximum of 24 months

-• the vessel will not be sold or offered for sale or
+• the vessel will not be sold or offered for sale orn otherwise disposed of in New Zealand without the permission of Customs

-• the vessel will not be used in a commercial capacity for hire, or for the transport of cargo or the carriage of passengers for reward while in New Zealand.
+• the vessel will not be used in a commercial capacity for hire, or for the transport of cargo or the carriage of passengers for reward while in New Zealand

 • the skipper/owner must export the vessel before the expiry of the 24 months period.
-If the vessel is NOT exported, the skipper/owner will undertake to pay Customs the amount of duty and GST calculated on the vessel at time of importation.
+If the vessel is not exported, the skipper/owner will undertake to pay Customs the amount of duty and GST calculated on the vessel at time of importation.

-If you have any questions please email service.delivery@customs.govt.nz
+If you have any questions, email service.delivery@customs.govt.nz

 3. Complete the Inward Report